Saturation Games for Odd Cycles: Proof of Theorem

 Note that $v_j\ne i+2,i+3$.
 Indeed if, say, $j=i+2$, then $v_1v_2\cdots v_i v_{i+2}\cdots v_{2k}$ would be a $C_{2k-1}$ in $G$, a contradiction.
 A similar result holds if $j=i+3$.
 Observe that $G$ contains the cycles $v_iv_{i+1}\cdots v_j$ and $v_{i+1}v_{i+2}\cdots v_j$.
 One of these cycles must have odd parity with length at least 5 since $j\ne i+2,i+3$, a contradiction.
 We conclude that $G$ contains no $C_{2k}$ with $k\ge 3$, proving the result. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{P-3Alg}] $G^0$ and $G^1$ are 1-good, so inductively assume that M has been able to play so that $G^{t-2}$ is 1-good where $t$ is M-parity.
-If $G^{t-1}$ is saturated then the game is over and M does not play anything, so assume this is not the case.
-If $G^{t-1}$ is 0-good, then M plays $e^t$ arbitrarily and $G^t$ will be 1-good.
+\begin{proof}[Proof of Proposition~\ref{P-3Alg}] $G^0$ is 1-good, so inductively assume that Mini has been able to play so that $G^{t-2}$ is 1-good for some even $t\ge 2$.
+If $G^{t-1}$ is saturated then we are done, so assume this is not the case.
+If $G^{t-1}$ is 0-good, then Mini plays $e^t$ arbitrarily and $G^t$ will be 1-good.

 Now assume that $G^{t-1}$ is not 0-good.
 That is, there exist edges $v_1x$ and $v_2x$ with $v_1\ne v_2$ such that neither of these edges are contained in triangles.
-We claim that adding $e^t=v_1v_2$ is a legal move.
+Mini then adds the edge $e^t=v_1v_2$, which we claim is a legal move.
 If it were not, then there must exist a path $P$ of length $2k$ with $k\ge2$ from $v_1$ to $v_2$ in $G^{t-1}$.
 If $x$ is not a vertex of $P$, then $G^{t-1}$ contains the cycle formed by taking $P$ and adding the edges $xv_1$ and $xv_2$, which is a $C_{2k+2}$.
 Since inductively $G^{t-2}$ is 1-good, $G^{t-1}$ is 2-good, and hence does not contain such a $C_{2k+2}$ by Lemma~\ref{L-Good}.
 Thus $x$ must be a vertex of $P$.
-Let $P_i$ denote the path from $v_i$ to $x$ in $P$, and let $k_i$ denote the length of $P_i$.